Civil Engineering (CE)

 CE 8380.
 Advanced Biomechanics.
 3 Credits.

 Historical overview of biomechanics and biomaterials.
 Fundamental concepts in mechanics as applied to the treatment of biological systems.
 Approaches to the mechanical analysis of the human structure under physiological and non-physiological loading conditions.
 Constitutive laws for biological materials.
 Finite element applications.
-Prerequisite: CE 6206 or 6350.
-(As arranged).
+Prerequisite: CE 6206.
+(Fall and spring, Every Year).

 CE 8998.
 Advanced Reading and Research.
 1-12 Credits.